Skip to Content

 This post contains compensated links.

 The Lake Louise ski area is one of the most important habitats for female grizzly bears in Banff National Park.
 Taking an open-air chairlift or enclosed gondola at Lake Louise is a safe and fun way to look for grizzly bears in Banff National Park, as you travel over the Whitehorn Wildlife Corridor.
-No bear sighting is ever guaranteed, but the Lake Louise Sightseeing Gondola offers one of the best chances to see grizzly bears in Banff National Park.
+In the wild, no bear sighting is ever guaranteed, but the Lake Louise Sightseeing Gondola offers one of the best chances to see grizzly bears in Banff National Park.

 In the morning, the grizzly bears often lurk in the trees, then start to emerge into the meadows as the day gets warmer.
 The grizzly bears wait for the vegetation to open back up before emerging onto the open ski runs to start their daily feast on plants like dandelions, grasses and buffaloberries.